“We all pray for a cloudless day:” The solar eclipse of 31 August 1932 in Québec, part 3

 Incidentally, the residents of Québec were treated to a magnificent spectacle: an almost total eclipse in a practically cloudless sky.

 Taschereau, meanwhile, enjoyed a similar spectacle in the company of Québec Lieutenant Governor Henry George Carroll and other Québec politicians.
 These good folks were then in Batiscan, at the magnificent summer house of the engineer Albert-Roch Décary, president of the urban planning commission of the city of Québec.
-It must be nice to have moolah.

 The experiments carried out from 3 sites, by 3 teams, for the main scientific research organisation in Canada, the National Research Council of Canada, on the impact of the eclipse on the reception and transmission of radiotelegraph signals, were hardly affected by the cloud cover.
 These 3 sites and teams were mentioned in the second part of this interminable but not miserable article.